w3f/polkadot-wiki/docs/general/ledger.md

 devices.
 Ledger devices are hardware wallets that keep your secret secured on a physical device that does not expose it to your computer or the internet.

-The Polkadot Ledger application allows you to manage Polkadot's native token, the DOT.
-It supports most of the transaction types of the network (a notable exception is the "Batch" transaction from the Utility pallet).
+The Polkadot Ledger application allows you to manage Polkadot's native token, DOT.
+It supports most of the transaction types of the network ,including batch transactions from the Utility pallet.

 If you have trouble using Ledger or following the directions below, you can try searching for your issue on the [Polkadot Knowledge Base](https://support.polkadot.network/).